katriendg/aio-dapr-inner-dev/README.md

 1. Ensure debug session is still active.
 Add a new breakpoint in the file `src/csharp/SamplePubSub/Controllers/MessagesTransformerController.cs`, under the function `MessageReceived` so you can debug messages coming in.
 1. Start a new terminal window using bash or PowerShell as preferred.
 1. Run MQTTUI to view messages on the MQ: `mqttui`.
 This command will connect to the default MQTT server at `localhost` port `1883` which is being forwarded from the cluster to your Dev Container.
 Leave this terminal window running.
-If you need to manually forward the traffic run the following in yet another terminal: `kubectl port-forward svc/aio-mq-dmqtt-frontend 1883:1883`.
-Leave this one running.
 1. Open yet another Terminal window.
 1. Publish a message to the MQ: `mqttui publish "messages" '{"content":"Hello world","tag":"this is 1"}'`.
 1. You should now enter debug console and you can debug as desired based on breakpoints in your code.